University Studies Abroad Consortium

 Dates and Deadlines

-Interested in studying abroad in the spring of 2025 or later?
-Please fill out the waitlist form below and the study abroad center will notify you when applications for future terms open:
+Interested in studying abroad in the Summer of 2026 or later?
+Please fill out the waitlist form below and the study abroad center will notify you when applications for future terms open.
+If you are still deciding where or when you want to go abroad, you can also schedule an informational meeting with our office to learn more about the programs we offer and find one that works best for you!

-Study Abroad Waitlist
+Study Abroad Waitlist Schedule Info Meeting

 Whether students decided to study abroad for a few weeks, or an entire academic year, they will work with the UNI study abroad office in making sure all the classes they take abroad will transfer back to count towards there degree.
 While abroad, students can take classes to count towards their major(s)/minor(s), UNIFI requirements, or as electives.
 USAC offers programs in a wide variety of subjects, so there is something for every student.
 Academic opportunities include but are not limited to: